 DIY Art Market: Christmas Special

-We're not sure if you're just playing it cool and all that with the gift buying this year but CHRISTMAS IS COMING and we don't want you to endure the traditional panic.
-So check this: an art market giving you the chance to get those little mitts on some original and beautifully designed products.
-Some of London's finest independent publishers and emerging or established artists will be selling their stuff - 70 to be precise - providing an excellent opportunity to discover new publishers and artists doing their thing.
+We're not sure if you're just playing it cool with the gift buying this year but CHRISTMAS IS COMING and we don't want you to endure the traditional panic.
+So check this: an art market spread across four floors at Rich Mix giving you the chance to get those little mitts on some original and beautifully designed products.
+Some of London's finest independent publishers and emerging or established artists will be selling their stuff - over 100 in fact - providing an excellent opportunity to discover new cats doing their thing.
 What kind of items can you expect to see?
-Art prints, ceramics, zines and independent publications, illustration, photography, jewellery, sewn items, comics, custom tees, homemade cassettes, screen prints, records... and artists' books.
+Art prints, ceramics, zines and independent publications, illustration, photography, jewellery, sewn items, comics, custom tees, home-made cassettes, screen prints, records... and artists' books.
 Plenty then.

 Tickets: Free entry

 Growing Communities Farmers' Market

 Wake up early this Saturday and take a stroll down to this sustainable farmer's market, right on the border of Dalston and Stokey.
 Every farmer at this market has been certified as either organic or bio-dynamic, which will be music to the ear of those with a healthy green conscience.
 Grab your weekly bulk of fruit and veggies here and not only will you enjoy the fresh taste of quality produce, but you will also help support small sustainable farms and farmers around London - it's an all-round win.